bveina/snipeIt-tools/README.md

 #### Audit Flags
 ##### autoMove
  if you audit an asset that is currently checked out to a different location there are two options
- - autoMove=True: CheckIn the item then Checkout to the new locations
+ - autoMove=True: Check-in the item then Checkout to the new locations
- - autoMove=False: Checkin and change the location_id to the new location but do not checkOut the asset.
+ - autoMove=False: Check-in and change the location_id to the new location but do not checkOut the asset.

 ##### removeUser
  if you audit an asset that is currently checked out to a User there are two options
- - removeUser=True: Checkin the asset and set location_id to the new locations
+ - removeUser=True: Check-in the asset and set location_id to the new locations
  - removeUser=False: leave asset checked out to user, but change the location.
   - *location_id changes only work with a change to the SNIPEIT source on 4.6.7*